Miaga-o/DiscreteNotes/Discrete_CH8.typ

   - $a$ and $b$ have the same nonnegative remainder when divided by $n$.
   - $a mod n = b mod n$.
 ])
+- Essentially, two numbers are congruent modulo $n$, if, and only if, they share the remainder $n$.
 - Recall the quotient-remainder theorem
 $
   a = n q + r "for" 0 <= r < n